 - When checking on neighbors, family members, and others, follow social distancing guidelines.
 Make sure to wear a mask and maintain 6 feet of distance between yourself and others.
 Wash your hands and sanitize surfaces.

 - If you need to seek shelter in a designated disaster shelter, confirm that the location is correct and follow social distancing guidelines inside the shelter.

 - Gather an emergency supply kit for your pets, if your disaster shelter accepts them.

 - Remember that utility services may take longer to restore power and gas services during the pandemic.

-It is important to be prepared for hurricane season, which runs from June to November.
+It’s important for New Yorkers to be prepared for hurricane season, which runs from June to November.
 Below is some useful information on hurricane preparedness, including steps to create a hurricane preparedness plan and contact information for disaster response and relief agencies.
 To receive emergency updates from NY-ALERT, please subscribe here.